apache/activemq-artemis/docs/user-manual/en/ha.md

 ```
 isn't really needed, because Apache Curator is the default provider, but has been shown for completeness.

-The `properties` element, instead
+The `properties` element:
 ```xml
    <properties>
       <property key="connect-string" value="127.0.0.1:6666,127.0.0.1:6667,127.0.0.1:6668"/>
    </properties>
 ```
-Can specify a list of `property` elements in the form of key-value pairs, depending the ones
+can specify a list of `property` elements in the form of key-value pairs, appropriate to what is
-accepted by the specified `class-name` provider.
+supported by the specified `class-name` provider.

-Apache Curator's provider allow to configure these properties:
+Apache Curator's provider allows the following properties:

 - [`connect-string`](https://curator.apache.org/apidocs/org/apache/curator/framework/CuratorFrameworkFactory.Builder.html#connectString(java.lang.String)): (no default)
 - [`session-ms`](https://curator.apache.org/apidocs/org/apache/curator/framework/CuratorFrameworkFactory.Builder.html#sessionTimeoutMs(int)): (default is 18000 ms)